The Resurrection of Jesus Christ (Matthew 28:1–10)

 The Encounter with Jesus

 Running into Jesus on their way back to the disciples, the women experienced a profound moment of recognition and worship.
 It’s here you realize that encounters with the divine are often unexpected and occur in everyday moments.
-This meeting captures the essence of Easter—the unlooked-for grace and unexpected joy that finds you when you least anticipate it.
+This meeting captures the essence of Resurrection Day—the unlooked-for grace and unexpected joy that finds you when you least anticipate it.

 Experiencing Resurrection in Daily Life